• Recipe Index

 Flour and spices in a stainless steel bowl.

 Step 1: In a large bowl, mix all the dry ingredients until well combined.
-Best to use a whisk to fluff up the flour.
+It is best to use a whisk to fluff up the flour.
 Set aside.

 Dates, applesauce, and eggs in a blender.